EmreMertDubus/crypto-messenger-app-with-gui/readme.txt

-This application is made for the assignment of the lesson coded bbm463.
+This application is coded for bbm463 course project.

 Coded by Emre Mert Dübüş & Umut Sunal